 What’s Neuroscience is all About?

-Before we actually start talking about science stuff, I want to clarify an important point regarding how brain researchers view the human nature.
+Before we start talking about science stuff, I want to clarify an important point regarding how brain researchers view human nature.

-You see, there are actually 2 points of view regarding what is “you”, and your consciousness.
+You see, there are 2 points of view regarding what is “you”, and your consciousness.

-The monistic approach concludes otherwise – there is no distinction, you cannot separate the physical form from the mental one – it’s one and the same.
+The monistic approach concludes otherwise – there is no distinction, you cannot separate the physical form from the mental one – it’s the same.

-Brain experts mostly put emphasis on the second approach, since “soul” or “mind” are spiritual concepts, which we have no hard evidence for – we cannot study them, you can’t just find them under a microscope!
+Brain experts mostly emphasized the second approach, since “soul” or “mind” are spiritual concepts, which we have no hard evidence – we cannot study them, you can’t just find them under a microscope!

 But brain experts, through many experiments, now have a basic understanding of the brain and how it operates.

-There is much evidence in their findings that concepts we usually refer to as our personality or our internal “voice” – feelings, free will and consciousness can actually linked to activity and regions in the brain.
+There is much evidence in their findings that concepts we usually refer to as our personality or our internal “voice” – feelings, free will, and consciousness can linked to activity and regions in the brain.